Zelinsky-Kummant gas mask: Flaws

 The activated carbon filter perfectly absorbed chlorine at a relatively low concentration.
 Later, shells and mines were used for chemical attacks; and they were equipped with phosgene, hydrocyanic acid, and other toxic substances.
 This increased the concentration of toxic substances and changed their chemical composition; and it turned out that in the new conditions, activated carbon alone does not provide the required duration of protection.
 For example, at a phosgene concentration of 1%, filters began to pass it in less than 6 minutes - while an English filter (with the addition of soda lime with potassium permanganate, in addition to activated carbon) could absorb 5 times more phosgene.
 Similarly, at a hydrocyanic acid concentration of 0.1%, the service life of Zelinsky filters with activated carbon alone was nine minutes, and with the addition of a chemical absorber took one hour and five minutes.
-By 1918, English, French, American and German gas mask filters were filled with both activated carbon and chemical absorbers, but in Russia until the very end of the war, they continued to believe in the universality of activated carbon, contrary to the proposals of the Gas Prevention Laboratory of the Chemical Committee at G.A.U.
+By 1918, English, French, American and German gas mask filters were filled with both activated carbon and chemical absorbers, but in Russia until the very end of the war, they continued to believe in the universality of activated carbon, contrary to the proposals of the Gas Prevention Laboratory of the Chemical Committee at Main Artillery Directorate (ГАУ).
 In modern industrial gas masks, activated carbon can be saturated with various additives, that is, additives and chemicals are also used.

 Substances in the form of aerosols such as fine dust and fog, began to be used for chemical attacks.
 Small particles passed between large pieces of activated carbon (4–11 mm) unhindered, and there were no aerosol filters in the gas mask boxes.